Southern Philippines Medical Center

-The Southern Philippines Medical Center (SPMC) is the largest government hospital under the Department of Health of the Republic of the Philippines.
-It is located at the JP Laurel Ave, Bajada, Davao City.
-It began as the Davao Medical Center.
-Its name was changed on November 19, 2009, by Republic Act 9792.
+The Southern Philippines Medical Center (SPMC) is a tertiary government hospital under the Department of Health of the Republic of the Philippines.
+It is located along J.P.
+Laurel Avenue in Bajada, Davao City.
+The hospital was originally established as the Davao Medical Center and was renamed the Southern Philippines Medical Center on November 19, 2009 through Republic Act 9792.

 History

 The health facility was established in 1917 as the Davao Public Hospital.
 It was initially a 25-bed capacity hospital along San Pedro Street.
 In 1946, The hospital was renamed as the Davao General Hospital and its capacity was increased to about 200 beds.
 In 1957, the hospital transferred to its current location at JP Laurel Ave. in Bajada.
 It was renamed Davao Regional Medical and Training Center by virtue of the Republic Act 1859.

 In 1966, the hospital was transferred to the current 12.8 ha site.
 Because of its importance in health care delivery, the Department of Health issued Administrative Order 157 designating it as the medical center for Mindanao and Sulu.
 During the martial law years and the Moro and the communist rebellion in the Philippines, the hospital was the major trauma center.

 In 1986, the Davao Mental Hospital, which had been an extension of the National Center for Mental Health was transferred to the hospital.
 At that time, the hospital was renamed the Davao Medical Center and the bed capacity was increased to 600.
 The name Davao Regional Hospital and Training Center was then transferred to the then Davao del Norte Provincial Hospital.
 In 2009, the bed capacity was further increased from 600 to 1,200.

 In 2007, the hospital established the Mindanao Heart Center, which is the fifth government-run facility dedicated to heart services in the country.

 It officially became the largest hospital in the Philippines after it was authorized to expand its capacity to 1,500 beds when the Republic Act No 11326 was approved on April 17, 2019, surpassing that of the Philippine General Hospital's 1,334 beds.
 The actual capacity of the hospital as of April 2019 is 4000 beds.

 During the COVID-19 pandemic in the Philippines, Southern Philippines Medical Center became the main receiving center for COVID-19 patients in Mindanao.
 The hospital performed COVID-19 testing.

+On November 28, 2025, the hospital opened its Kidney and Transplant Institute, providing kidney dialysis and transplant services to patients from Mindanao.
+The institute aimed for 100 dialysis beds.